-There are various travel options covering the route between Bangkok and Chiang Mai, You choice will be effected come down to budget and time constrains, but there are some nice ways to travel if you would like to see a bit more of what central Thailand has to offer
+There are various travel options covering the route between Bangkok and Chiang Mai, Your choice will come down to budget and time constraints, but there are some nice ways to travel if you would like to see a bit more of what central Thailand has to offer.

 There are 5 airlines covering the route between Bangkok and Chiang Mai each with multiple daily departures.
-Outside the peak holiday periods prices are very reasonable especially if you book ahead and search out the cheap fares with the low cost carriers.
+Outside the peak holiday periods, prices are very reasonable especially if you book ahead and search out the cheap fares with the low-cost carriers.
 Typically expect to pay between 1,500 and 2,500 baht depending on airline and time of year.
-All airlines have efficient online booking!
+All airlines have an efficient online booking!
 Flying time is a little over an hour

 Full serviced Airlines

-Train is much slower than the bus.
+The train is much slower than the bus.
 Travel time is usually around 13 hours as compared to the bus at around 10 hours.
-However train travel does have its advantages.
+However, train travel does have its advantages.
 Sleeper births are available on the night trains and provide a relatively comfortable bed for the night.
-Even on the night train you do get to enjoy some of the passing scenery either before night fall or early in the morning and you can stand up stretch your legs and take a walk down to the catering carriage for either an evening meal or breakfast (although if you prefer food can be delivered directly to your seat) There are three classes of sleeper birth second class fan, second class air and first class air conditioned cabin.
-Price depends on the class and wether you take a lower or upper birth but starts at around 500 baht for an upper birth in a fan cooled carriage to 1500 baht for a lower birth in a first class cabin
+Even on the night train, you do get to enjoy some of the passing scenery either before night fall or early in the morning and you can stand up stretch your legs and take a walk down to the catering carriage for either an evening meal or breakfast (although if you prefer food can be delivered directly to your seat) There are three classes of sleeper birth second class fan, second class air and first-class air-conditioned cabin.
+The price depends on the class and wether you take a lower or upper birth but starts at around 500 baht for an upper birth in a fan-cooled carriage to 1500 baht for a lower birth in a first-class cabin

 5. Take a Tour